-HONORS FRENCH II - HON HONORS SPANISH II - CCP/HON 1
+HONORS FRENCH II - HON HONORS SPANISH II - CCP/HON

 Speaking, reading, listening, and writing skills are developed at a pace designed to challenge the advanced language student.
 Review of grammatical structures and exposure to new grammar is emphasized.
 Everyday situations and classroom discussions in the target language are incorporated to develop the student's oral proficiency.
 Selected readings and written reactions to these readings help improve reading and writing skills.
 Authentic situations and sources will be utilized whenever possible.
+If registered for College Credit Plus, this course will allow the student to earn credit for 4 credit hours of SPN 102 from Cincinnati State.